smrealms/wiki-data/game-guide/combat.md

 * **Turrets** fire heavy laser beams.
 Each planet can have a maximum of 10 turrets.
 These laser beams do 250/250 damage.
 Basically, when they hit an attacking ship they can destroy 250 shields or 250 armor (but not both on the same shot).
 * **Bunkers** protect a planet with heavy-plated armor.
 Each bunker provides 100 armor.

-The construction center shows what goods are stockpiled on a planet and which ones are needed for building each type of defense.
-Once started, it shows when construction will be completed.
-Only one building can be constructed at a time.

 Planets can serve as a relatively safe place to park your ship, but no planet is 100% safe.
 Even the strongest planet can can fall to a well organized attacking fleet of warships.

 # Ports